MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 ## Managing groups and users

-### How can admin use groups on the Microsoft Community Training platform?
+### How can admin use groups on the Community Training platform?

 Groups are a way to help you organize your learners depending on the organization structure and the needs of your training program.
 Groups make user management easy via bulk user onboarding and automatic enrolment.